The Mechanics of Hip Dysplasia

 Appropriate Exercise & Play

 Dogs of different breeds and sizes have varying levels of activity requirements to keep their minds occupied and bodies healthy.
 The amount of exercise an Irish Wolfhound needs significantly differs from that of a Border Collie.
 Inappropriate or excessive exercise could worsen your dog's genetic predisposition to hip dysplasia.
-Therefore, conducting research, consult with your breeder, and talk to your veterinarian to understand your dog's proper exercise routine is crucial.
-You should never encourage your dog to engage in inappropriate exercise that may harm its body.
+Therefore, conducting research, consulting with your breeder, and talking to your veterinarian to understand your dog's proper exercise routine is crucial.
+Never encourage your dog to engage in inappropriate exercise that may harm their body.

 Hip dysplasia should not shorten your dog's life at all.
-As long as it receives treatment and is well taken care of at home, any dog with the condition should go on to lead a full and active life.
-Problems only occur if the dog eats too much or discomfort prevents it from exercising enough to keep its weight down.
+As long as the dog receives treatment and is well taken care of at home, any dog with the condition should go on to lead a full and active life.
+Problems may occur if the dog becomes obese due to overeating or lack of exercise.

 There is no cure for hip dysplasia in dogs.
 However, many treatments have proven effective in relieving pain in older dogs and preventing further damage in puppies.
 The most basic treatments are also important: maintaining a healthy diet and exercise routine.